|English||Deutsch [German]||Espanol [Spanish]||Francais [French]||Русский [Russian]||日本語 [Japanese]|

 1. Station location: The area in which all the transmitters, receivers and antennas are located.
 All transmitters and receivers must be within a single 500-meter diameter circle.
 Antennas must be physically connected by RF transmission lines to the transmitters and receivers.

-2. QSO alerting assistance: The use of any technology or other source that provides call sign or multiplier identification along with frequency information to the operator.
-It includes, but is not limited to, use of DX cluster, packet, local or remote call sign and frequency decoding technology (e.g., CW Skimmer or Reverse Beacon Network), or operating arrangements involving other individuals.
+2. QSO alerting assistance: The use of any technology or other source that provides call sign or multiplier identification along with frequency information about a signal to the operator.
+This includes, but is not limited to, use of DX cluster, packet, local or remote call sign and frequency decoding technology (e.g., CW Skimmer or Reverse Beacon Network), or operating arrangements involving other individuals.

 IX.
 GENERAL RULES FOR ALL ENTRANTS: